Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 The KeyboardManipulator class provides the ability to control the keyboard.

 > [!NOTE]
-> This class works with a single context.
+> :pushpin: This class works with a single context.
 Therefore, all your objects of this class have the same state.

 ## Features